 What’s the Difference?
-Hammer Drills, Impact Drivers, and Cordless Drill/Drivers
+Hammer Drill vs. Impact Driver vs. Cordless Drill/Driver

 Drilling holes and driving screws through any material is easy—as long as you have the right tools for the job.
-Find out whether you’d be better off with a cordless drill/driver, impact driver, or hammer drill with this quick primer.
+Find out whether you’d be better off with a cordless drill/driver, impact driver, or hammer drill with this comprehensive guide.

 Stroll down the power tool aisle at the hardware store and you’ll see a variety of drills and drivers that look fairly similar.
 Don’t be fooled: Each has subtle differences geared to accomplish different jobs.
 Whether you’re in the market for a jack-of-all-trades drill or you have a more specific project in mind, learn how cordless drill/drivers, hammer drills, and impact drivers differ before you buy.
 This guide places them side by side—hammer drill vs. impact driver vs. drill—to help you sort out what you need for your to-do list.